MattJin19/yzjin.github.io/_pages/about.md

 Bienvenido, Welcome to Yuanzhe's Homepage!
 ======
-I am a Ph.D. student majoring in Computer Engineering at the University of Oxford, working as a research assistant in Oxford e-Research Centre.
-My current work forcus on quality assurance in machine learning application.
+I am a Ph.D. student majoring in Computer Engineering at the University of Oxford, working as a research assistant in Oxford e-Research Centre with Professor Min Chen.
+My current work forcus on quality assurance in machine learning application which combines human and machine strengths in the machine learning model testing process.
 I am also an invited editor for Springer, IEEE Access and a student memeber in IEEE Region 10(Asian-Pacific).

 My research interests include:
  * Machine Learning
- * Quality Assurance
  * Computer Vision

-My hobby includes hiking, natural language learning(English, Spanish, Japanese, and a little Korean), reading novels and traveling.
-The pronunciation of my name in phonetic spelling is ɥæ̌n-ʈʂɤ́ː tɕīn.
+ * Model Testing
+ * Intelligent User Interface

+Previously, I was a master student at Northwestern University working on applying machine learning application in embeded systems and autonomous driving.

 Award
 ======